Classical Physics: Spacetime and Fields: Spacetime

 is referred to as a {\em Killing vector}.
-Along an affine geodesic
+Along an affine geodesic,

 The first term in the sum in (\ref{Kilvec2}) vanishes because of the definition of $\zeta_i$ and the second term vanishes because of the affine geodesic equation.
-Therefore, to each Killing vector $\zeta_i$ there corresponds a quantity $u^i \zeta_i$ which is constant along an affine geodesic.
+Therefore, to each Killing vector $\zeta_i$ there corresponds a quantity $u^i \zeta_i$ which does not change along the affine geodesic:

 References: \cite{Schr,LL2,Lord}.